open-ephys/next-gen-system/FMC-board/README.md

       regulators, are likely to go away anyway so that will get rid of the one jack and once the isolated power supply proves functional, that will get rid of the other.
+- [ ] Do we want to add level shifters or anything that can drive more current than the bare FPGA pins?